 Killed for Their Belief

-The Falun Dafa Information Center has confirmed the deaths of over 3,800 Falun Gong adherents as a direct result of the persecution campaign that the Chinese Communist Party launched in 1999.
-It is feared that the actual number of Falun Gong deaths from torture, malnutrition, exhaustion, and neglect in detention and especially from organ harvesting in hospitals, however, is already in the tens of thousands.
+Minghuil.org has confirmed the deaths of over 4,000 Falun Gong practitioners as a direct result of the persecution campaign that the Chinese Communist Party launched in 1999.
+It is feared that the actual number of Falun Gong deaths from torture, malnutrition, exhaustion, and neglect in detention and especially from organ harvesting in hospitals, however, is already many times higher.

 While legal experts are increasingly referring to the persecution of Falun Gong as “genocide,” the form this genocide has taken is different from previous models.
 The Falun Gong are not hung in public like China’s landlords were when Mao Zedong took power, nor are they taken on a truck into an open field and shot as in Cambodia; they are not hacked dead with machetes as in Rwanda and they are certainly not gassed as in Auschwitz.